 To harvest ground cherries, give the bush a gentle shake.
-During peak ground cherry season, this will create the delightful sound of dozens of ground cherries cascading to the ground, as you can see in the video below:
+During peak ground cherry season, this will create the delightful sound of dozens of ground cherries cascading to the ground.

 Simply peel off the papery ground cherry husk and enjoy!

 Eating tip: let your freshly picked ground cherries sit 24 hours before eating them.
 The flavor sweetens and intensifies significantly over this time period.